 Unemployment benefits are now available Washingtonians who have lost work because of the COVID-19 crisis—including freelancers, independent contractors and other self-employed workers.
 The new federal CARES Act makes this possible.

 If you’re a self-employed worker who’s lost income in this crisis, you may now qualify for unemployment benefits.
 The amount of financial help varies.
-But if your application is approved, you will be paid at least the minimum weekly benefit amount, and if that amount is at least $1 per week, you will also receive an additional $600 weekly from March 29 to July 25.

 How to apply